cdavisafc/simple-agent/README.md

 ```
 ## Surviving outages

 Because this agent uses Temporal for resilience, it will survive a whole host of different infrastructure problems.
-Here are just a couple:
+Here are just a couple of examples:

 ### Network outages - using `pfctl` on a Mac